Tensor categories for vertex operator superalgebra extensions: Applications

 \cite[Theorem 4.5]{KO} shows that $\rep^0V$ is a modular tensor category and that

-Note that \cite[Theorem 3.4]{HKL} combined with our main result, \cref{thm:repzABTCvrtxSalg}, show that $\rep^0\,V$ is in fact precisely the modular vertex tensor category of untwisted representations of the \VOA{} $V$.
+Note that \cite[Theorem 3.4]{HKL} and our main result, \cref{thm:repzABTCvrtxSalg}, show that $\rep^0\,V$ is precisely the modular vertex tensor category of untwisted modules for the regular \VOA{} $V$.

-Next, observe that the dimensions of all simple currents appearing in a \VOA{} extension of correct statistics are $1$.
+Next, the dimensions of all simple currents appearing in a \VOA{} extension of correct statistics are $1$.
 Indeed, fix such a simple current, say $J$.
 Then, $\theta_J=\id_J$ and moreover, skew-symmetry considerations coupled with \eqref{formalbraidchar} show that $\cR_{J,J}=\id_{J\boxtimes J}$.
 Now, the spin statistics theorem (\cite{CKL}, \cite[Exercise 8.10.15]{EGNO}) shows that $\qdim(J)=1$.
-We therefore have that $\text{qdim}_{\mathcal C}(V) =|N/L|$, since $\qdim$ is additive over direct sums.
+We therefore have $\text{qdim}_{\mathcal C}(V) =|N/L|$, since $\qdim$ is additive over direct sums.

 Finally, we have: